 Myth Seven; The food selection will be sub-par

 Often you hear the typical, ‘oh there will just be junk food’ on board.
 This perception of the Americanisation of cruise holidays is not true!
 In reality there are several options of fresh and healthy eating.
 As-well as this, cruises cater to everyone: vegans, vegetarians and those with intolerances.
+This means that you are never short of a nutritious meal, or any kind of food you happen to desire.

 Myth Eight; You will be stuck on a ship